peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ln -s /opt/certbot/bin/certbot /usr/bin/certbot
 ```

-This is not ideal, because we're not using the system the package manager.
+This is not ideal, because we're not using the system's package manager.
 So it won't get automatic updates for the certbot, and removing has to be done "manually".
-For this particular case, I think, it's fine, though.
+For this particular case, it's fine, though.
 In case you want to upgrade it later, run:

 ```bash